Atomic Wallet wallet profile

 No, Atomic Wallet is not open source.
 You cannot audit the code or verify how the wallet handles your private keys.
 This lack of transparency is concerning, especially given the 2023 security breach.
 Open source alternatives include Electrum for Bitcoin or Exodus which is partially open source.

-Visit Atomic Wallet
+Atomic Wallet alternatives

 Risk Disclaimer

-Cryptocurrency trading and investing involve substantial risk of loss.
-Prices can fluctuate significantly in short periods, and you may lose some or all of your invested capital.
-The content on this page is for informational purposes only and should not be considered financial, investment, or legal advice.
-Always conduct your own research before making any financial decisions.
-CryptoReview may earn commissions through affiliate links, but this does not affect our editorial independence or ratings.
+Cryptocurrency trading and investing involve a substantial risk of loss.
+Prices can change significantly in a short period, and you can lose some or all of your invested capital.
+This page gives information and does not give financial, investment, or legal advice.
+Check current provider terms and assess your risk before you make a financial decision.
+InsideCryptoReview can earn a commission from an affiliate link.
+A provider cannot approve or change our editorial copy.
 Past performance does not guarantee future results.
-Only invest what you can afford to lose.
+Invest only an amount that you can afford to lose.